Hello all. I’m sorry I haven’t been posting much, I’ve been pretty busy. But please feel free to send asks; I really want to encourage discussion.

 I’ve taken a pledge to endure the latter, at least for tomorrow.
 The couple of inches of my back that will be visible should not determine a person’s opinion of me.
 If they do, I don’t care about their opinion in the first place.
 I am more than the hair.

 Anonymous said: I heard when waxing and if the hair is long enough, if you pull the strip the opposite way it helps damage the follicle to where hair doesn't grow or grows thinner..
 Have you heard anything like this?

 I have heard about this.
 I don’t think it works on the first time, but if you continually wax and pull against the growth of the hair, it should grow back less and less.
 This did work pretty well with my upper lip, which now looks sooo much better than it did a couple years ago.

-Anonymous asked: How do you deal with mean comments form people?
+Anonymous said: How do you deal with mean comments form people?

 By ignoring them.
 There are a lot of awful people in this world, but you just have to remember that there are also so many beautiful, kind people in it as well.
 Fuck the haters :)

-Anonymous asked: Do you have any tips for embracing hirsutism?
+Anonymous said: Do you have any tips for embracing hirsutism?

 I’ll admit it, I’m not very good at this.
 I think it would be better to direct you towards http://fuck-shaving.tumblr.com/, because I think they will be able to give you great advice and motivation!